Germany launches auction for 5G network frequencies

-BERLIN (AP) — Germany has launched an auction for frequencies in the future super-fast 5G network following a dispute over conditions imposed by authorities and questions over whether China’s Huawei can supply equipment.
+BERLIN (AP) — Germany began auctioning frequencies for the future super-fast 5G network on Tuesday, amid frustration over conditions imposed by authorities and questions over whether China’s Huawei can supply equipment.

-The auction, which started Tuesday, is expected to last several weeks and raise 3-5 billion euros ($3.4-5.7 billion).
-Existing network operators Deutsche Telekom, Vodafone and Telefonica, and newcomer Drillisch are bidding.
+The auction, launched by the Federal Network Agency, is expected to last several weeks and raise between 3 billion and 5 billion euros ($3.4-5.7 billion) — money the government wants to invest in digitization, such as better IT equipment for schools.
+Existing network operators Deutsche Telekom, Vodafone and Telefonica are bidding along with newcomer Drillisch.

-A court last week rejected the current operators’ bid to force a delay.
-They faulted requirements they fear might force them to open their networks to competitors, and a call for at least 98 percent of households in every German state to be supplied with fast internet by the end of 2022.
+A court last week rejected the current operators’ bid to force a delay in the auction.
+They had objected to requirements they fear might force them to open their networks to competitors, and a call for at least 98 percent of households in every German state to be supplied with fast internet by the end of 2022.
+There are also requirements for coverage of highways and other roads.

-Separately, authorities put together security requirements requiring system suppliers to be “trustworthy.”
-They didn’t specifically mention Huawei.
+The head of IT industry lobby group Bitkom, Achim Berg, said that “companies are being forced into a corset of conditions that raises questions over the economic viability of the planned investments.”

 Most Read Business Stories